 Instead, when you are restoring old fruit trees, bring down the height by cutting the principal limbs back to strong side shoots.
 Let some sun into the top third of the trees by thinning out crossing and hanging branches.

 Start your second year pruning in the summer, when you should remove vigorous new shoots at the top of the tree.
-Leave lower shoots alone since the aim of fruit tree rejuvenation is to get the tree to produce new fruit wood in the lower section.
+Leave lower shoots alone since the aim of fruit tree rejuvenation is to get the tree to produce new wood in the lower section.

-The third summer, trim out about half of the most vigorous top shoots.
+In the third summer, trim out about half of the most vigorous top shoots.
 That winter, continue to shorten outer branches.
 At the end of this period, your tree’s branches should be accessible for picking fruit.